DIGNITY's Talent Programme for Students

 DIGNITY - Danish Institute against Torture is a self-governing institution independent of party politics, and it is the biggest center of its kind in the world.

-DIGNITY is organized in three broad themes: Rehabilitation, Detention and Urban Violence.
-In all three areas we undertake interventions and we do research.
+DIGNITY is organized in two broad themes: Rehabilitation and Prevention.
+In both areas we undertake interventions, advocate for change and do research.
 DIGNITY works in Denmark as well as the Global South.
 Additional information regarding DIGNITY's activities can be obtained here at our website.

 Who can apply